BruceBlank/ArduinoBlinkingLED/README.md

 Blinking LED with bells and whistles:
 =====================================

 An Arduino-Program that lets blink an LED.
 A Potentiometer defines the speed.
-With a button, the blinking can be turnd on and off.
+With a button, the blinking can be turned on and off.
 This is the corresponding circuit:

 - LED on digital input pin 13
 - Potentiometer on analog input pin A2